iwolfking/awesome-vh/README.md

 ## Server Utility

 [VH Server Config Sync](https://www.curseforge.com/minecraft/mc-mods/vault-hunters-server-config-sync) - Adds a new config that can be used to configurably sync vault hunters configs from the server to the client.
-(U16+, Author: BONNe, Side: Both) 🐺
+(U16, Author: BONNe, Side: Both) - archived, and not updated past u16

 [VH Extra Commands](https://www.curseforge.com/minecraft/mc-mods/vault-hunters-extra-commands) - Adds a ton of useful commands for server admins to allow more adjustments to vaults.
-(U16+, Author: BONNe, Side: Server)
+(U16, Author: BONNe, Side: Server) - archived, and not updated past u16

 [VH Extra Gamerules](https://www.curseforge.com/minecraft/mc-mods/vault-hunters-extra-game-rules) - Adds a bunch of new gamerules for fine tuning the vault hunters experience.
-(U16+, Author: BONNe, Side: Server)
+(U16, Author: BONNe, Side: Server) - archived, and not updated past u16

 [VH Smart Research Cost](https://www.curseforge.com/minecraft/mc-mods/vh-smart-research-cost-vault-hunters-3-addon) - Changes the calculation of research team cost to support players that start playing later than the rest of a team.
 (U16+, Author: rizek, Side: Both)

 [VH Discord Bot Connector](https://www.curseforge.com/minecraft/mc-mods/vaulthunters-dc-bot-connector) - Adds support to several Discord Integration mods to display item tooltips in the discord chat, and display vault entering/exiting messages.
-(U16+, Author: BONNe, Side: Server)
+(U16, Author: BONNe, Side: Server) - archived, and not updated past u16

 [VH Player Reset](https://www.curseforge.com/minecraft/mc-mods/vault-hunters-player-reset) - Adds a few commands useful for resetting a player's vault data.
 (U16+, Author: gargoyle, Side: Server)